 The “3-2-1” is referencing the number of hours for each stage of cooking:

 - 3 hours smoked at 225 degrees, uncovered.
 This is when the meat is absorbing most of that delectable smoke flavor you crave!
 Your chunks of hardwood should be added directly on top of the charcoal.
 If you aren’t sure what hardwood to use, I recommend four chunks of hickory.

 - Next, you are going to remove the ribs from the smoker and wrap them in foil with a couple tablespoons of apple juice.
 The moisture from the juice will be trapped in the tightly wrapped foil ensuring it goes to work tenderizing the meat.
 You will place the wrapped ribs back in the smoker for 2 hours.

 - As I’m sure you guessed by now, the “1” means one hour.
 You are going to unwrap the ribs from the foil and let them cook uncovered for the final hour.
 This will allow the meat to firm up, and this is also when BBQ sauce can be added if desired.

 At this point, you are probably wondering if your ribs are done.
 The rack of ribs should threaten to crack when picked up, as shown in my picture below, however, they should not “fall off the bone”.
 That is a barbecuing misnomer.
 The only ribs that fall off the bone are overcooked ribs.
 Properly cooked ribs should be tender and gently pull away from the bone with each bite.

-- 1 rack Pork back ribs (baby back)
+- 1 rack pork spare ribs

 - 1 Dry Rub Recipe